Gannet: Hunting

-Gannets can achieve speeds of 100 km/h (62.13 mph) as they strike the water, enabling them to catch fish at a much greater depth than most airborne birds.
+Gannets can achieve speeds of 100 km/h as they strike the water, enabling them to catch fish at a much greater depth than most airborne birds.

 The gannet's supposed capacity for eating large quantities of fish has led to "gannet" becoming a description of somebody with a voracious appetite.

 Mating and nesting

 Gannets are colonial breeders on islands and coasts, normally laying one chalky-blue egg.
 They lack brood patches and use their webbed feet to warm the eggs.
 They reach maturity around 5 years of age.
 First-year birds are completely black, and subsequent subadult plumages show increasing amounts of white.

 Northern gannets

 The most important nesting ground for northern gannets is the United Kingdom, with about two-thirds of the world's population.
 These live mainly in Scotland, including the Shetland Isles.
 The rest of the world's northern-gannet population nests in Canada, Ireland, the Faroe Islands, and Iceland, with small numbers in France (they are present in the Bay of Biscay), the Channel Islands, Norway, and a single colony in Germany on Heligoland.
 The biggest northern-gannet colony is on Scotland's Bass Rock in the Firth of Forth; in 2014, this colony contained some 75,000 pairs.

 Sulasgeir off the coast of the Isle of Lewis, St Kilda, Grassholm in Pembrokeshire, Bempton Cliffs in the East Riding of Yorkshire, Sceilig Bheag, Ireland, Cape St Mary's, Newfoundland, and Bonaventure Island, Quebec, are also important northern-gannet breeding sites.